 Donald Trump’s violating a second emoluments clause

 By now, we should all be familiar with the Foreign Emoluments Clause (Article 1, Section 9, Clause 8), which prevents an officer of the United States from receiving money (an emolument), in any form, from an individual, corporation, or other agent funded by a foreign government.
 The clause prevents conflicts of interest that could pit the U.S. officer’s financial interest against the interests of the country he claims to represent.
 Donald Trump, whose D.C. hotel has attracted thousands of dollars from foreign governments, whose New York City tower houses the Bank of China (a state corporation), and whose buildings across the world receive rent from foreign government agencies, has undoubtedly violated the Foreign Emoluments Clause.
-This is impeachment-worthy.
+This is impeachment worthy.
+But that’s not all.
+Donald Trump violates the Domestic Emoluments Clause, too.

-But there’s a lesser-known clause that Trump also violates: The Domestic Emoluments Clause (Article 2, Section 2, Clause 7), which states that “The President shall, at stated Times, receive for his Services, a Compensation, which shall neither be encreased [sic] nor diminished during the Period for which he shall have been elected, and he shall not receive within that Period any other Emolument from the United States, or any of them.”
+The lesser-known Domestic Emoluments Clause (Article 2, Section 2, Clause 7), states that “The President shall, at stated Times, receive for his Services, a Compensation, which shall neither be encreased [sic] nor diminished during the Period for which he shall have been elected, and he shall not receive within that Period any other Emolument from the United States, or any of them.”

 In other words, the president’s compensation for his duties will not exceed the predefined presidential salary.
 He cannot receive any other emoluments from the government, thus preventing government officials at the federal and state level from tapping department or local coffers to buy favor with the president.
 This precludes the president from accepting, even indirectly, money that originates from the government treasury.
 It would pose problems, then, if a member of the Trump administration with salary paid by the government lived in a Trump hotel and, therefore, paid Trump — who retains a financial stake in the Trump Organization — an emolument originating from the United States.